BrandenEK/BlasII.Randomizer/README.md

 - The door to Crimson Rains will be unlocked after obtaining a certain number of keys, specified in your settings
 - Weapon memories can be purchased from the beginning, the lance is no longer necessary
 - The map screen will display the number of items collected
-- All tutorials and most cutscenes have been automatically skipped

 ---